 For foreign tourists, since you will be knowing less about the country it’s better to do much research about the country and even plan everything in advance to avoid disappointments.
 Among the things you need to plan in advance include;

 The country has a tropical type of climate with two types of season, the rainy/wet season and dry season.
-Always the first dry season start from June to August and the second from December to February and the first wet season always run from March to May and the second from September to November.
+Always the first dry season start from June to August and the second from December to February and the first wet season always runs from March to May and the second from September to November.

-It’s fine to travel at any time of the year with the right packing and fully equipped 4×4 safari vehicle, but for more easy and enjoyable trip, we recommend traveling in dry season, because at this time of the year you can use any type of the car even if 2wheel drive and even the grass is short which give a clear view of the animals and even the gorilla trekking experience is not difficult during the dry season.
+It’s fine to travel at any time of the year with the right packing and fully equipped 4×4 safari vehicle, but for a more easy and enjoyable trip, we recommend traveling in the dry season, because at this time of the year you can use any type of the car even if 2wheel drive and even the grass is short which give a clear view of the animals and even the gorilla trekking experience is not difficult during the dry season.

-If you going for a self-drive trip, make sure you hire a 4×4 safari vehicle and its advisable to book it in advance because most car rental companies require a lot of things to present before they reserve your car so it’s better you book it in advance to get time to collect everything they need.
+If you going for a self-drive trip, make sure you hire a 4×4 safari vehicle, and its advisable to book it in advance because most car rental companies require a lot of things to present before they reserve your car so it’s better you book it in advance to get time to collect everything they need.

-Since on this one week safari you will have to also gorilla trekking and chimpanzee tracking on your itinerary, it’s also recommended that you book the gorilla and chimpanzee tracking permits in advance since these permits are limited per day.
+Since on this one-week safari you will have to also gorilla trekking and chimpanzee tracking on your itinerary, it’s also recommended that you book the gorilla and chimpanzee tracking permits in advance since these permits are limited per day.
 And it’s a bit easier if you book through a registered tour company in the country.
-Like for example the car rental company from where you going to get the safari vehicle can help you acquire these permits at no extra fee.
+Like for example, the car rental company from where you going to get the safari vehicle can help you acquire these permits at no extra fee.

 The destinations below can make your 1 week trip to Uganda more enjoyable and we recommend that you focus on these;